ReggieScript/100-days-of-python/README.md

 `list_mails = () #fill with a list of emails you would like to send to the notifications` `test_email = "" #Fill this with your email from which you will send the notifications` `pwd_email = "" #Email password`

+## Day 34 - Quizzler App (26/01/23)
+Apis are awesome.
+Try the game for yourself!